rmushkin/murkyglow/README.md

 # murkyglow
-Monte-Carlo based GNU Octave script for simulating light multiscattering and fluorescence in turbid media
+Monte-Carlo based GNU Octave script for light multiscattering and fluorescence in turbid media simulation